-The BMVI project KIMoNo: How can artificial intelligence improve our mobility?
+The BMDV project KIMoNo: How can artificial intelligence improve our mobility?

-For two years, the University of Passau will be researching how mobility can be improved in rural regions with the help of artificial intelligence.
-'KIMoNo' (KI -based, multi-type optimisation of mobility in non-urban regions ) is the name of the project, which is being funded by the Federal Ministry of Transport to the tune of approximately one million euros.
+The University of Passau will be researching how mobility can be improved in rural regions with the help of artificial intelligence.
+'KIMoNo' (KI-based, multi-type optimisation of mobility in non-urban regions ) is the name of the project, which is being funded by the Federal Ministry of Transport to the tune of approximately 1.7 million euros.

 Rural areas have requirements relating to mobility that are different to those of a large city.
 But whilst there are a great number of relevant studies and data available in respect of the conurbations, rural areas have so far been under-represented in research.
 This is where the University of Passau and the Passau IT enterprise One Logic GmbH come in with their joint project 'KIMoNo': looking at the pilot region, the rural district of Passau in the Bavarian Forest, the team from science and praxis will be researching how mobility can be improved in rural areas with the aid of artificial intelligence.